Sandruski/sandruski.github.io/_posts/2017-11-02-pokemon-pinball-ruby.md

 year: '2017'
 description: 'A tribute to Pokémon Pinball: Ruby & Sapphire.
 It is in C++.
 It was done in pairs.'
 individual_contribution:
-    engine: ''

-    physics:
+    - Ball, flippers, spring, and rotating pokémons' physics
-        - Implement the ball
+    - Respawn of the ball
-        - Implement the flippers and the spring
+    - Behavior of the cave, the shark, the pokémon center-mart, and the coins
-        - Implement the rotating pokémons
-        - Add sensors to activate lights
-        - Add a second height with a new layer
+    - Above layer

-    graphics:
-        - Assign the correct sprite to the ball when rotating
-        - Upgrade the ball with new sprites

-    ui:
+    - Camera
-        - Implement the main menu
+    - Main menu

-    ai: ''

-    gameplay:
-        - Implement the different states of the pokémon cave and the shark
+    - Integration of some music and SFX

 tags: C++ SDL Box2D
 featured_image: '/img/posts/Pinball.gif'